ru-wallace/sustained-attention-to-response-task/README.md

 2. Download the [python_sart.py](python_sart.py) file from this repository and save it to a desired location on your computer.
 3. Open the PsychoPy application, and if you are not already in the Coder view, open it by clicking on the Coder icon in the top right corner of the PsychoPy window or by selecting "Window" -> "Show Coder" from the top menu bar.
 4. Load the python_sart.py file into the PsychoPy Coder view by clicking on "File" -> "Open" in the top menu bar and navigating to the location of the python_sart.py file.
 5. Create a second python script in the same folder as the python_sart.py file (Select "File" -> "New" from the top menu bar).
 This script will be used to run the SART task with your choice of customisation parameters.
-The file [template_sart_script.py](template_sart_script.py) contains a template script that can be used to run the SART task.
+The file [template_sart_script.py](template_sart_script.py) contains a template script that can be used for this purpose to run the SART task.
 You can copy the contents of this file and modify the parameters as needed.
 6. Run the script by clicking on the green "Run" button in the "Desktop" section of the toolbar at the top of the PsychoPy window.
 7. Participants will be run on the classic SART task (Robertson et al, 1997) unless one of the sart() function parameters is changed.
 8. If you want to make this process easier, you can save the script as part of a task list: